nathanael-fijalkow/games_book/3_Parity/references.md

 Jurdzi&#324;ski {cite}`Jurdzinski:2000` used this notion to give the first value iteration algorithm for parity games, with running time $O(m n^{d/2})$.
-The algorithm is called small progress measures and is an instance of the class of value iteration algorithms we construct in Section {ref}`3-sec:value_iteration` by considering the universal tree of size $n^h$.
+The algorithm is called `small progress measures' and is an instance of the class of value iteration algorithms we construct in Section {ref}`3-sec:value_iteration` by considering the universal tree of size $n^h$.
 Bernet, Janin, and Walukiewicz {cite}`Bernet&Janin&Walukiewicz:2002` investigated reductions from parity games to safety games through the notion of permissive strategies, and constructed a separating automaton corresponding to the universal tree of size $n^h$.